Anterior Shoulder Dislocation – Advice regarding healing and recovery

 Can I do any exercises to help?

 The hand, wrist, elbow and neck can be moved gently through their full range as comfort allows from day one of your injury.
 This will prevent stiffness developing in these joints while your shoulder is in a sling.
-Below is some guidance on the exercises you can do, all of them can be practised 3 to 4 times per day.
+You can stop these once your sling is no longer required.
+Below is some guidance on the exercises you can do, all of them can be practised 4 to 5 times per day.

 Finger flexion and extension: Whilst in your sling make a tight fist with your affected hand and now spread your fingers out as far as possible.
 Repeat 10 times